-The CMS Migration Experts Series features video interviews with academics, researchers and experts at the forefront of international migration scholarship and practice.
+The CMS Migration Experts Series features video interviews with academics, researchers, and experts at the forefront of international migration scholarship and practice.
 The series is available on YouTube.
 CMS also regularly films, livestreams, and records its events, conferences, and webinars.
 Full video recordings of these events are made available to the public through YouTube.

 CMSOnAir features an interview with Ron Nixon, a Washington correspondent for the New York Times who covers homeland security issues, including immigration, border and aviation security; cyber security and cyber crime, counterterrorism and violent extremism.